mickdowling16/premier-league-quiz/README.md

 ### Show Score

 After the answer is given for question 10 the next button changes to show score.
-This sends an alert with the players score and a message depending on how many they scored out of 10.
+This sends an alert with the players score and a message depending on how many points they have scored.

 ![show score button](./documentation/show-score-desktop.png)

 When the show score button is clicked this alert pops up with a message.
 This message changes depending on the score.
-If a user gets all questions correct the win the league, if the get between 7 and 9, they finish in the top 4.
+If a user gets all questions correct the win the league, if they get between 7 and 9, they finish in the top 4.
 If they get between 4 and 6 they finish mid table and if they get 3 or below they get relegated.
 The quiz then resets and brings the user back to the start screen where they can play again.

 ![score alert](./documentation/alert-desktop.png)